ifunanya02031/OIDC-Authentication-Lab/README.md

 * Roles
 * Custom Attributes

-Applications use claims to personalize user experiences and make authorization decisions.
+Applications use claims to personalize experiences and make authorization decisions.

 ---